CASE NOTES

 - Advised running out of green chop

 - After discussion by all parties, agreed to re-introduce silage from Pit B at 1.5kg/hd/dayi.e.
-25% of the feed rate when the cows went down.
-All on high alert.
+25% of

 - Day 55 (21/7):- Results from Animal Health Laboratories DAFWA, Botulinum antibody ELISA: